We live in a world today in which there is a growing animosity towards AI’s capabilities and where it truly stands alongside humans.

 To invite friends, simply move over to the invite sections and connect your contacts.

-Plum offers 3 different packages, here’s a side by side comparison of what you get in each.
+Plum offers 4 different packages, here’s a side-by-side comparison of what you get in each.

-For those of you that are curious about the Pro plan, these are the add ons that I didn’t include in the features section of this Plum review:
+For those of you that are curious about the ultra plan, these are the add ons that I didn’t include in the features section of this Plum review:

 - Goals- Set yourself a target amount and plum will help you stay on track.